 Now that the Supreme court has upheld key provisions of President Obama’s health care reform plan, also known as ObamaCare or the Affordable Care Act, all Americans with an income above a certain threshold will have to purchase health insurance.
 The provision referred to as the individual mandate is what will legally require most US citizens and legal residents to obtain private, employer sponsored or public health insurance (through state run exchanges) starting in 2014.
 Based on the most recent data available it is estimated that more than half of the US population gets health insurance directly through their employers, while 50 million people are uninsured.
 The remaining consumers either buy their own private insurance or are covered by federal/state government programs, such as Medicaid and Medicare.

-Here is a brief summary of the penalties for not having health insurance who do not meet the exemptions outline above:
+Here is a brief summary of the standard penalties for not having health insurance who do not meet the exemptions outline above: